aaviator42/ZaapRemote/README.md

 ## Requirements
 1. [Supported versions of PHP](https://www.php.net/supported-versions.php).
 At the time of writing, that's PHP `7.3+`.
 ZaapRemote will almost certainly work on older versions, but we don't test it on those, so be careful, do your own testing.
-2. PHP cURL extenision should be enabled.
+2. The PHP cURL extenision should be enabled.

 ----------
-Documentation updated: `2020-09-14`.
+Documentation updated: `2020-10-10`.